SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Gamemasters may allow
 a character to make a multiaction stamina roll to complement a strenuous activity, such as lifting or running.
-The diﬃculty equals 5 times
+The difficulty equals 5 times
 the current fatigue modiﬁer.
-The character may add one-half (rounded up) of the difference between the successful stamina roll and the diﬃculty.
+The character may add one-half (rounded up) of the difference between the successful stamina roll and the difficulty.
 The strenuous activity still receives the fatigue modiﬁer.
 Whenever a character